 It becomes stuck in an endless cycle.
-In lay terms, the brain simply doesn't know how to sort it out so it ends up playing on repeat.
+In lay terms, the brain simply doesn't know how to sort it out, so it ends up playing on repeat.
 EMDR aims to deal with these memories that are 'stuck' in psychological limbo and allows the brain another chance to process them, so they don't keep repeating themselves.
 So how does it work?
 We're glad you asked.

 EMDR is an eight-phase treatment that can take many months to complete.
 For the sake of this, we will talk about the therapist and the 'client'.
 The phases work like this.